tranjt/aprotracker/README.md

 Displays info about user.
 Total amount of workout done and a calendar which shows all days a workout have been done.
 You can also scroll go back and see past month.
 User logs out from here.

 ### History

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/history_screen.jpg" width="270">

 Displays completed routines.
 Information displayed which routines have been done which exercises have been done and how many times, date of completion and duration the routine took to complete.
 The list can be scrolled downwards.

 ### Workout

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/workout_screen.jpg" width="270">

 Displays selection of routines both premade and user made.
-User made can be distinguished by the trash can on the bottom right corner of the card, a button to delete the routine.
+User made can be distinguished by the trash can on the top right corner of the card, a button to delete the routine.
 Each routine will display lastest completed dates if available.

 All routines cards are pressable and will take to Routine overview screen for more info on the routine and a button there which leads to the do routine screen for the execution of the routine.
 There is also a plus button on the bottom right corner which takes the user to routine creation page, to make your own routine.

 ### Routine overview

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/routine_overview_screen.jpg" width="270">

 Displays user chosen routine.
 The info text on the right will lead to a view showing information about the exercise and description.

 ### Routine creation